simpel/little-template-maker/README.md

 ## Caveats
 Currently you can only place templates in existing folders.
-This kind of sucks and will be fixed, in the meantime just remeber to create your destination folder before you use Little Template Maker.
+This kind of sucks and will be fixed, in the meantime just remember to create your destination folder before you use Little Template Maker.